JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 ...
 ```

-An `Action` consists of at least one part, namely calling a function which draw something on to the canvas.
+`Action` objects consist of at least one part, namely calling a function which draws something on to the canvas.
-An `Action` is fully comprised of `frames`, an optional `id`, a `function` that draws something on a canvas, an optional `Animation`, and an optional `Movement`.
+`Action` objects are fully comprised of `frames` (which can be optional), an optional `id`, a `function` that draws something on a canvas, an optional `Animation`, an optional `Movement`, and optional `SubAction` definitions.

 ### Frames